chiatsekuo/AI_Classical_Music_Composer/README.md

 - It is recommended to use the **https://musescore.org/en** software to play the midi files.
 It is a free music sheet editing tool that can visualize music in music sheet forms and also convert midi files to mp3 format.

 ## Demonstration
-A video demonstrating the system can be accessed [here](https://1drv.ms/v/s!AhjIIVcsidoXalRgJqUKU2J2qr8?e=FGc3bp)
+A video demonstration of the system can be accessed [here](https://1drv.ms/v/s!AhjIIVcsidoXalRgJqUKU2J2qr8?e=FGc3bp)

 ## Instruction